r3gis3r/generic-ide-tabletopsimulator/README.md

 ### Snippet exec
 This allows you to run lua files directly on TTS without having any object nor modifying objects scripts.

+You can create your own snippet/scratches files and run them in the context of TTS.
+In order to make a script run in the context of one particular objects :
+ * Copy the object GUID from TTS
+ * Add the following line in your lua snippet file :
+`-- FOR_GUID : 892585`
+   _where 892585 is the guid of the object you want to run the script for_

 #### No IDE / Manual config
 The command looks like that :
 ```